wp-plugins/sem-opt-in-front/readme.txt

 In short, only posts in your "Blog" category will appear on your front page and its RSS feed when you use this plugin.

-It changes your main category's url as relevant, and it fallbacks to normal blog mode when no 'blog' category exists or when said category is empty.
+It changes your main category's url as relevant, and it fallbacks to normal blog mode when no 'blog' category exists or when the latter is empty.

 You can safely change your 'Blog' category's name after it is created: The opt-in front page plugin looks for the category with a slug of 'blog'.